aarxshi/aarxshi/README.md

 # 🌐 Hello,World!
 I'm Aarushi
  ## About Me

-I'm a second-year student pursuing **Computer Science and Business Systems**, with a keen interest in the intersection of **AI/ML, design, and data-driven problem solving**.
+I'm a third-year student pursuing **Computer Science and Business Systems**, with a keen interest in the intersection of **AI/ML, design, and data-driven problem solving**.
 I enjoy working on projects that combine **technology and real-world impact**.
 I'm also into **art and photography**, and love exploring how creativity and tech can go hand-in-hand.